jays0606/gpt2-arXiv/README.md

 This project generates arXiv abstract style text and its summary using finetuned GPT-2 model.

-Training was done by fine-tuning gpt2 with arXiv dataset.
+Training was done by fine-tuning gpt2 with arXiv dataset with years > 2010.

 For training and preprocessing, check the ./train folder